Theory and phenomenology of stressed wave-dark-matter soliton

 \section{Simulations and Verification of Linear Analyses}

 We conduct a series of simulations to verify the predicted frequencies of $l=0, l=1$ and $l=2$ modes.
-The simulation code is a part of the GAMER package \cite{gamer1,gamer2} and it runs in a box of $512^3$ grids.
+The simulation code is a part of the GAMER package \cite{gamer1,gamer2} and it runs in a periodic box of $512^3$ grids.
+Details of our simulation code is largely described in \cite{woo}.
+This is a spectral code evolving kinetic energy and potential energy (gravity) separately, where the propagator of the former acts in the Fourier space and that of the latter in the configuration space.
 As these simulations aim to check against analytical results to a high precision, we choose not to adopt grid refinement so as to avoid any numerical error possibly arising from coarse-fine grid interpolations.
 The soliton half-height radius $r_c$ is chosen to be $1/64$ of the box size to permit an ample space for the gravity to work properly.

 The force balance of the initial unperturbed soliton state has been checked by running a long simulation to ensure the soliton remains static.
 Subsequently, we excite one particular $l$ perturbation in each simulation run, and the excitation amplitude is sufficiently small $(<10\%\rho_s(0))$ to guarantee the perturbation is in the linear regime.
 Here $\rho_s(0)$ is the equilibrium soliton density evaluated at the peak $r=0$.
+All initial density perturbations are constructed via the mass conservation equation, Eq.~\ref{eqn8}, with a displacement field $\xi$, which can be tailored to excite a particular mode.
+But in this work we choose a rather arbitrary radial profile of the displacement field, with the constraints that $\xi$ smoothly approaches $0$ as $r\to 0$ and $\infty$ so that $\xi$ peaks near the waist of the soliton.
 In addition, each simulation is run for 200 oscillation cycles to keep the frequency resolution to $< 1\%$.